Melding Wildlife Surveys to Improve Conservation Inference: Results

 \section{Results}

-We compared the unrefined density estimates from our ADSM with the density estimates reported by \cite{Nasman2021}. \cite{Nasman2021} developed distance sampling models to infer annual trends in ecoregion density estimates.
-Figure \ref{fig:WESTvsADSM} shows the SGPR ecoregion annual density estimates along with their associated uncertainties.
-Note that the estimates of \cite{Nasman2021} are calculated for the full SSPR, MGPR, and SGPR ecoregions, which span Kansas, Colorado, Oklahoma, and Texas, whereas our density estimates are clipped to Kansas.
-Therefore, only the density estimates for the SGPR are directly comparable across models because the ecoregion is only in Kansas.
-In general, mean annual density estimates for the SGPR were similar across the two models, but the ADSM resulted in smoother temporal process and had less uncertainty than the distance sampling model of \cite{Nasman2021}.

-The melded density estimates for Kansas EOR from the integrated model are similar to those from the ADSM but have reduced uncertainty and are shifted slightly for some years (Figure \ref{fig:denseridges}).
-Shifts in the melded posterior tend to mirror trends estimated from the ground surveys (e.g., the left shift of the ground and melded EOR posteriors from 2016-2017 and right shift in 2020-2021).
-Inference for annual density across the submodels also indicated strong associations with drought (see Web Appendix D for all covariate associations in the STTM).
-The lowest estimated annual range-wide density was in 2013, the driest year from 2005-2021 measured by the Palmer Drought Severity Index (PDSI).
+The melded density estimates for the Kansas EOR from the integrated model are similar to the density estimates of the ADSM but have reduced uncertainty and are shifted slightly for some years (Figure \ref{fig:denseridges}).
+Shifts in the melded posterior tend to mirror trends estimated from the ground surveys.
+For example, from 2015-2016 there was an estimated decline in LEPC densities according to the aerial survey data, but densities increased across the ground sites.
+The melded posterior for 2016 incorporates trends from the ground survey and shifts the posterior right.
+The largest fluctuation in LEPC density was in 2013 following the extreme drought conditions of 2011 and 2012 \citep{Hagen2017}.
+Both the raw aerial and melded density estimates show a decline, but the fluctuation in the melded estimates is more nuanced.
+In general, the melded densities estimate have a smoother temporal trajectory compared to the raw aerial estimates.

-The integrated model facilitates prediction of LEPC density at unsampled regions via Bayesian ``online'' kriging so that annual density estimates across Kansas EOR during years which no aerial survey was conducted (2005-2011 and 2019) can still be inferred.
-The Kansas EOR density estimates from 2005-2011 have much larger uncertainty but show a decreasing trend which mirrors that of the ground surveys.
+The integrated model facilitates inference for LEPC density at unsampled regions via the joint melded distribution so that annual density estimates across Kansas EOR during years which no aerial survey was conducted (2005-2011 and 2019) can still be inferred.
+The Kansas EOR density estimates from 2005-2011 exhibit greater uncertainty but have long right tails to reflect higher densities observed at the ground survey regions.
 A map of estimated LEPC across Kansas EOR is given in Figure \ref{fig:densemap}.
-Since 2013, LEPC densities have appeared to recover in the southeast portion of the SGPR ecoregion, while densities in the SSPR and MGPR ecoregions of Kansas have remained low.
+The southwest region of the SGPR consistently boasted the highest densities followed by the western portion of the MGPR.
+The SSPR had the lowest densities and show a decreasing pattern over time.
+Mean estimates were higher in the northern region of the SGPR from 2005-2011 but have large uncertainty because of no aerial or ground surveys during that period (\ref{fig:samplesites}).